tanordheim/OrleansSerializationErrorDemo/README.md

 Essentially:

-- `Silo1/` contains a solution with a simple Orleans silo, and also has an `Abstractions` class library that contains a `public abstract record BaseModel {}` type which contains some base properties for a state model.
+- `Silo1/` contains a solution with a simple Orleans silo, and also has an `Silo1.Abstractions` class library that contains a `public abstract record BaseModel {}` type which contains some base properties for a state model.
 This is annotated with Orleans serializer attributes.
-- `Silo2/` contains a solution with a simple Orleans silo, which has a `<ProjectReference />` dependency on the `Abstractions` class library from `Silo1`.
+- `Silo2/` contains a solution with a simple Orleans silo, which has a `<ProjectReference />` dependency on the `Silo1.Abstractions` class library from `Silo1`.
 Ideally this would be a NuGet dependency, but isn't right now.

 If starting the project like this: